oriPeisah-123IE/NBA--3PT-Revolution/README.md

 * Increased Range: The heat in 2022-23 extends significantly further back from the line, visualizing how players are now comfortably taking shots from several feet behind the arc (The "Curry Effect").
 * Positional Evolution: The increased density at the top of the key and the wings highlights that all five positions, including big men, are now integrated into the perimeter offense.

-#### 3. Offensive Polarization
-* The 2022-23 map shows a highly polarized offense: teams either attack the rim (the brightest spot) or shoot the three.
-* The middle ground has been sacrificed for statistical efficiency, creating a game that is played almost exclusively at the two highest-value zones on the court.

 ## Final Research- Correlations & Prediction
-### This Final Research is built upon a comprehensive database of NBA team statistics, covering every franchise's performance from the 2000-01 season through the 2023-24 season.
+#### This Final Research is built upon a comprehensive database of NBA team statistics, covering every franchise's performance from the 2000-01 season through the 2023-24 season.
 The dataset includes critical metrics such as Win Percentages (W/L%), 3-Point Attempts (3PA), 3-Point Percentage (3P%), and overall field goal distributions.

 By leveraging this 24-year historical record, the research focuses on three primary objectives: